gbarton/PineTS/docs/architecture/namespaces/ta.md

 1. Scans the `methods/` and `getters/` directories.
 2. Generates imports for all detected files.
 3. Updates `ta.index.ts` to register the new functions in the `TechnicalAnalysis` class.

+**Note**: The `getters/` directory is maintained for backward compatibility but new getter-like functions should be implemented as methods with optional parameters.